opentext-idol/idol-tutorials/tutorials/README.md

 Most people trying Knowledge Discovery for the first time will have access to a Windows laptop, so these tutorials assume that is what you are using.

-> NOTE: For Linux users, there will be notes like this along the way for relevant changes.
+> NOTE: For Linux users, there will be notes along the way for relevant changes.

 Your Windows laptop will need at least the following spare capacity: